FormShantonu/NodeJs/node_interview_note.md

 ```
 ## Streams Module ##

->How many types of streams are present in node.js?
+> How many types of streams are present in node.js?

-Streams are objects that let you read data from a source or write data to a destination in continuous fashion.
-There are four types of streams
+streams are objects that allow you to handle data flow (reading, writing, or processing) in chunks rather than loading the entire data into memory.
+This makes streams memory-efficient and allows for processing large files or real-time data effectively.There are four types of streams

 * Readable − Stream which is used for read operation.
 * Writable − Stream which is used for write operation.